 Additional Veterans’ Benefits

-Veteran adopters are provided with a supply of preventative medications, Purina® pet food, and additional supplies from Pet Food Express.
+Veteran adopters are provided with a supply of preventative medications and additional supplies from Pet Food Express.
+Additionally, with a letter of recommendation from a licensed mental health care provider, Veterans can be matched with (an adopt) emotional support animals at no cost.
 Due to these added benefits, there are a few additional requirements for admission into the program.

 Eligibility for Veterans’ Services